software-engineering-amsterdam/software-construction/2017-2018/README.md

  - You will only present *working code* for grading.
 Note: working code implies your project compiles without errors.
 Additionally, you should use the IDE in the correct way, setup dependencies correctly, provide build-scripts if necessary.
-If you don't use an IDE, you will use command line build tools or scripts to not repeat yourself.
+If you do not use an IDE, you will use command line build tools or scripts to not repeat yourself.